alco/ExReminder/README.md

 ## Laying Out The Design For Our Application ##

-Now when you're all set to dive into building a real working application, refer to the aforementioned [chapter][3] and read the first couple of sections.
-These are explaining the application's design, messaging protocol and some details about the final code structure.
-Once you reach the first code blocks, come back here and we shall continue
+Now when you're all set to dive into building a real working application, refer to the aforementioned [chapter][3] and read the first couple of sections where you'll find a detailed description (with pictures!) of the architecture and messaging protocol for our application.
+As soon as you've got basic understanding of the problem and the proposed design for solving it, come back here and we shall start our walk through the code.

 ## The Event Module ##